 A PLAN FOR HEALTHY AGING:

-Age 5-15: Hormone information / awareness courses are taught in high school, to improve basic knowledge of the subject among the general population, facilitating the health practitioner’s surveillance and instruction of patients.
+Age 5-15: Teach hormone information / awareness courses in high school, to improve basic knowledge of the subject among the general population, facilitating the health practitioner’s surveillance and instruction of patients.

 Age 25-35: The wellness questionnaire and tests are repeated every 3 years.